-Financial Mitigation and Mortgage Forbearance Protections: With stay at home orders across the country, property owners will incur higher utility costs, maintenance, cleaning, and other expenses to support their residents.
+Provide Financial Mitigation and Mortgage Forbearance Protections: With stay at home orders in place across the country, property owners continue to incur higher utility costs, maintenance, cleaning, and other expenses to support their residents.
 In addition to these unexpected costs, many residents are at risk of not being able to fulfill their rent obligations.
 As a result, it is likely that increased costs and rent payment shortfalls will impact the ability of rental property owners to satisfy their financial obligations.
-Further, the CARES Act limits the availability of forbearance to borrowers of multifamily loans for properties with a federally backed mortgage.